apigee/openbank/src/gateway/datastore-connector/README.md

     }
     ````
 * DELETE /Kind/entityId : Deletes a single entity based on unique Id.
 The unique Id should be uuid

+Note: You cannot perform "OR" queries , != on the Datastore. eg SELECT * FROM person WHERE name='abc' OR name='def' cannot be executed.
+SELECT * from person where age != 26 cannot be done.
+"OR" Operator and "!=" are not supported by Cloud Datastore.